Are you tired of forking over the big bucks for a cell phone with a data, talk, and text plan? If so, you’re in good company.

 Although it started with humble beginnings, Cricket Wireless is now a key player among low-cost, no-contract mobile providers.
 Owned by AT&T, Cricket Mobile utilizes its parent’s network, but with cheaper plans and offerings.

-They offer a wide range of prepaid plans that start at just $30 per month for unlimited talk and text and 1 GB of data.
-Meanwhile, unlimited talk and text plans with 2.5 GB of data start at around $35 per month.
+They offer a wide range of prepaid plans that start at just $30 per month for unlimited talk and text and 2 GB of high-speed data.
+Meanwhile, unlimited talk and text plans with 5 GB of data start at around $40 per month.
 With Cricket Wireless, you can also save $5 per month by enrolling in auto-pay.
 Plus you can bring your own phone, provided it is already compatible with the AT&T network.

 - Network details: Cricket uses the AT&T network